ronospace/Flow-iQ/README.md

 ## 🤝 Contributing

 This is a proprietary project owned by ZyraFlow Inc. For collaboration inquiries, please contact us through official channels.

+### About Flow iQ and Flow Ai

+**Flow iQ** and **Flow Ai** are developed and maintained by ZyraFlow Inc.™ (© 2025 ZyraFlow Inc. All rights reserved.)

+These applications work together as a comprehensive menstrual health ecosystem:
+- **Flow iQ** - Consumer-facing AI-powered period tracking app
+- **Flow Ai** - Professional healthcare platform for clinical integration

+Both applications share core technology and are part of the ZyraFlow health intelligence platform.

 ---